PriestSL/s2-dynamicitemgenerator-generator-web/README.md

 Pure JS website to generating NPC Loadout mod to STALKER 2.
 That's all...
 Deployed: https://s2-loadout-creator.cc/

-Updated version (Bootstrap UI + pak generating instead of ZIP) under development
+Updated version (Bootstrap UI providing) with .pak files generation and ability to publishing presets by users is under development